 A cookie is a small piece of data sent to your web browser by a server and stored on your hard drive.
 Many websites leave a cookie on your machine in order to identify you should you return.
 Cookies can not read any data from your hard drive other than what is already included in the cookie.
-Deskman stores a cookie on your computer so that you do not have to re-enter your username and password every time, but only if you decide to activate the Remember me option.
+Deskman stores a cookie on your computer to keep track of your browser session.

 How is Deskman protected from remote intrusions?

+Deskman does not require an internet connection to work properly.
 The user is able to activate a login screen which asks for user and password in order to access Deskman.
 Passwords are not stored—hashes are, which means that the original passwords cannot be retrieved.
-Synchronization is disabled by default.
+Furthermore, the user is able to activate two-factor authentication and network synchronization is disabled by default.

 How is user's privacy affected?

-Being a desktop security tool, Deskman provides the administrator with the ability to take desktop screenshots, log blocked applications and websites, and running processes.
+Being a desktop security tool, Deskman provides the administrator with the ability to log user account names, user session times, blocked applications and websites, and running processes.
 No other specific user information is collected.

 What if I have a question or problem related to my privacy?